top of page

 Eat a healthy diet.

-There are a lot of approaches to this idea, from intermittent fasting to Paleo.
+There are a lot of approaches to a better diet, from intermittent fasting to Paleo.
 But the long and short is that we want to incorporate more healthy foods and fewer "problematic" foods.

 A healthy diet means eating plenty of fruits, vegetables, whole grains, and lean proteins.
 It also means limiting processed foods, sugary drinks, and unhealthy fats.